qubigo/qubigo.github.io/index.md

 1. Players take turns making a move.
 2. Place one of your pieces in an open position in any layer in the cube.
-3. Click the three layers togetherby turning the logos in the middle in the same direction.
+3. Click the three layers together by turning the logos in the middle in the same direction.
 ![place](images/manual/5-place.png)
 1. After placing a piece, shake out a new one so you always have three visible.
 5. Record your points with the score card and score pieces.
 Game ends when the cube is full.